gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 IotHub hub(CONNECTON_STRING, callbackCloud2Device, callbackDirectMethod, maxBufferSize, sasExpiryPeriodInSeconds);
 ```

-Passing in turing parameters with no callbacks.
+Passing in tuning parameters with no callbacks.

 ```c
 // with no callbacks